Welcome

 a new year, yay.

-I travel to Chiacago this weekend (by car, for I play drums...) to play some concerts for Ted Hearne,
+I travel to Chiacago this weekend (by car, for I play drums...) to play some concerts for Ted Hearne, a

-performing a chamber version of
+a chamber version of

-Katrina Ballads, as well as another full concert for his organization
+Katrina Ballads, as well as another full concert for his organization Yes Is A World.

-Yes Is A World.
-This organization is committed to bringing about social change through music, and I
+This organization is committed to bringing about social change through music, and I have no problem with

-have no problem with that.
-If you happen to be in Chicago... please come and change the world
+that.
+If you happen to be in Chicago... please come and change the world with your support.

 In Charleston, I'll still be at Mistral on Tuesdays and Mercato on Fridays (when I'm not in Chicago,